yumminhuang/yumminhuang.github.io/content/resume/resume.md

 *IT Operation Engineer*

-* Manage Gerrit cluster, which hosts about 1TB codebase, for providing service to over 300 developers
+* Managed Gerrit cluster, which hosts about 1TB codebase, for providing service to over 300 developers
-* Establish ELK stack that collecting logs from Gerrit cluster, and provide log analysis and decision support
+* Established ELK stack that collecting logs from Gerrit cluster, and provide log analysis and decision support
-* Develop Ansible playbook for Gerrit cluster, implementing automation of Gerrit deployment
+* Developed an Ansible playbook for Gerrit cluster, implementing automation of Gerrit deployment

 **BitSight**, Cambridge, MA, Jan. — Aug.
 2015